manzoorqirat-boop/TanaBanaApp/README.md

 ## The MasterCrudScreen pattern

-8 of the 10 Phase 1 pages are ~30-60 line files that just configure `MasterCrudScreen` with:
+7 of the 10 Phase 1 pages are ~30-60 line files that just configure `MasterCrudScreen` with:
 - a `FieldConfig[]` describing the form (label, type, options)
 - the matching `api.list*`/`create*`/`update*`/`deactivate*` functions
 - how to render each row's title/subtitle/badge

+(An 8th, Equipment Master, also uses it but adds `readOnly` — see "Audit pass" above.
+Suppliers used to be a 9th but was rebuilt bespoke for its Ledger view, also covered there.)

 Raw Materials and Finished Products (Phase 2a) also fit this shape, with an extra field or two.
 Everything from Production onward